How it works

 - A daily word game assembles a sentence out of randomly chosen living words and pays an ETH prize, split among the owners of the words it used.

-Nobody — including the team — can mint extra tokens beyond the fixed cap, redirect the backing, drain the treasury, or rig the game.
+Nobody — including the team — can mint extra WORD, redirect the fee split, drain the treasury, or rig the game.
 See "Can the team rug?"

 The two assets: WORD and Word NFTs

 Word NFTs are the 10,000 collectibles (ERC-721).
-Each holds a word, its category (noun / verb / adjective / adverb), its visual traits, and a claim on 1,000 WORD locked in the vault on its behalf.
+Each holds a word, its category (noun / verb / adjective / adverb), and its onchain visual traits.
+NFT holders earn a share of the trading fee and can win the daily game's prizes — the NFT is your membership in the collection's income, the art, and the game.

 |---|---|---|